lalitG22/PostgreeReplication/README.md

 ✅ Follow these steps carefully, and your PostgreSQL Replication will work smoothly! 🚀

-Feel free to tweak this further if needed!
-Let me know if there's anything else I can assist you with.
+Feel free to customize it further as per your needs!
+Let me know if you need any more help.